 Practicing Responsible Tourism in travel

 The more I travel and experience different situations and economic backgrounds, the more I strive to practice responsible tourism.
-Responsible tourism is taking your travel decision making to the next level.
-Rather than thinking about how your choices affect your trip, you strive to make responsible decisions, based on how your actions will create an either, positive or negative impact upon the culture.
+All of it can certainly feel like a gray line and who is to say what is right or wrong.
+With responsible tourism, I look at the how my choices create an either, positive or negative impact upon the culture.
+I’m looking at the entire ecosystem of balance.

-… food, unless it is wrapped and directly from the store, because they could get sick from the food and if it’s in the U.S., they have a right to sue you.
+… Giving food.
+Unless it is wrapped and directly from the store, a beggar could get sick from the food and if it’s in the U.S., they have a right to sue you.
+Western corporations toss out massive quantities of good food from corporate luncheons rather than feed homeless- it is for this reason.

-… milk to begging mothers with babies.
+… Give money or milk to begging mothers with babies.
 A common scam is they will return the milk at the pharmacy they took you to.

-— Hire a child as a guide and you can keep them from going to school, because it’s lucrative work.
-Also, in some societies, if they are caught they can go to jail and would you want to be responsible for that?
+— Hire a child as a guide.
+You can keep them from going to school, because it’s lucrative work.
+Also, in some societies, if they are caught they can go to jail.

-But If you sincerely want to make a difference, join a volunteer program or donate to a government or organization which deals with the type of aid you wish to give.
+Dealing with beggars is a gray area – especially if it is a begging child, a wounded soldier or senior.
+It is an ongoing topic with responsible travelers and travel bloggers who are concerned with the negative impact of tourism on a culture, especially in developing countries.
+If you sincerely want to make a difference, join a volunteer program or donate to a government or organization, which deals with the type of aid you wish to give.

 What are ways you deal with touts, scams, beggars?
 Share your experience below.